h7b/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.function.filter.usage.md

 ```javascript
 =FILTER(A2:A100, ARRAYFORMULA(ISNUMBER(MATCH(B2:B100,{"person-X";"person-Y"},0)))
 ```
 You can watch the explanation of formula from [here](https://youtu.be/JQSlbQeEz1k?t=927).
-Just a remind that `{"person-X";"person-Y"}` is an array of 2 column, read [[here|notes.tutorial.google-sheets-excel.arrays-in-sheets]] again if you forgot the logic.
+Just a remind that `{"person-X";"person-Y"}` is an array of 2 columns, read [[here|notes.tutorial.google-sheets-excel.tips.arrays-in-sheets]] again if you forgot the logic.

 Or you can go further, by using [REGEXMATCH fucntion](https://infoinspired.com/google-docs/spreadsheet/how-to-use-regexmatch-function-in-google-sheets/) to extract data with wildcard keywords.